-I work on written projects for all ages, fiction and nonfiction, and offer a range of editorial services, described below.
+I edit far fewer projects these days than I used to, but I do take on the occasional editorial project for audiences of all ages, fiction and nonfiction.
+I’m most drawn to projects that explore themes of social justice, nature and interconnection, history, and creativity, with approaches that are unique and honest.
+I offer a range of editorial services, described below.
 After talking with you about your project, I will create a custom proposal that suits your unique needs.
-My rates are based on the standards set by the Editorial Freelancers' Association.

 MY EDITORIAL APPROACH

 Depending on what services you're interested in, these will be my priorities when I work with you:

 Understanding your aims: My first priority is always understanding what you, the creator, want to communicate.
 A writer myself, I have great respect for the creative process.
 I've witnessed again and again that the best work tends to come from a blend of uninhibited creativity and good, thoughtful conversation.
 Talking with writers about their work is one of my favorite parts of my job.

 Reading smartly: An editor is essentially a professional reader, someone who bridges reader–writer perspectives.
 I have honed my reader's intuition of what's working and isn't working (and why), and am skilled at evaluating how your piece may come across to its audience.
 I also bring to my work an awareness of the current publishing world, allowing me to advise you on marketability, age-appropriateness, and other considerations.

 Encouraging your best work: I have an innate determination to strive for the best.
 As your editor, I will encourage you to reach your work's highest potential, from its structure to its sentences.
 If needed, I will suggest ways to improve your piece that are consistent with your unique voice and vision, and encourage you toward solutions that feel right to you.